ENSTA-U2IS-AI/torch-uncertainty/README.md

 The following projects use TorchUncertainty:

+- *Towards Understanding Why Label Smoothing Degrades Selective Classification and How to Fix It* - [ICLR 2025](https://arxiv.org/abs/2403.14715)
 - *A Symmetry-Aware Exploration of Bayesian Neural Network Posteriors* - [ICLR 2024](https://arxiv.org/abs/2310.08287)

 **If you are using TorchUncertainty in your project, please let us know, we will add your project to this list!**